robertocamp/tf11/README.ssl.md

 - ACME protocol" https://datatracker.ietf.org/doc/html/rfc8555

 ## cert manager
+- cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
 - cert-manager runs within your Kubernetes cluster as a series of deployment resources
 - it utilizes CustomResourceDefinitions to configure Certificate Authorities and request certificates
 - It is deployed using regular YAML manifests, like any other application on Kubernetes